Deeraj1301/-IPL-2008-2025--Analysis-2025-Power-BI-Squads-Analytics/README.md

 **Overview IPL KPI's**

-Some measures are provide here If You want more DOwnload the EXcel File Above
+Some measures are provide here If You want more Download the Excel File Above [Click Here]

 ```
 Total_matches = CALCULATE(DISTINCTCOUNT(ipl_matches_data[match_id]))